China "extremely concerned" about U.S.-Japan island talk

 Asked about the media reports, Japanese Chief Cabinet Secretary Yoshihide Suga said Tokyo and Washington had been in close cooperation on security matters, but declined to comment on what will likely be discussed at the meeting.

-China is also in disputes with several Southeast Asian countries over parts of the South China Sea also potentially rich in natural resources.
+China is also in dispute with several Southeast Asian countries over parts of the South China Sea also potentially rich in natural resources.

-(Reporting by Kiyoshi Takenaka in Tokyo, Ben Blanchard in Beijing, and Phil Stewart in Washington; Editing by Nick Macfie and Vicki Allen)
+(Reporting by Kiyoshi Takenaka; Additional reporting by Ben Blanchard in BEIJING; Editing by Nick Macfie)